SomeFlyingThing/secure-safe/README.md

 # Delete a vault entry
 secure_safe delete ~/secure-safe/secret.txt

+# Watch a directory and secure each completed file written or moved into it
+secure_safe watchd /home/alice/Documents/to-secure

 # Print the project description
 secure_safe about
 ```

 For `restore`, `NAME` must be a bare filename such as `secret.txt`; paths such as `../secret.txt` are rejected.

+### Watching a directory

+`watchd` runs until it is stopped.
+It watches only the specified directory, not its subdirectories.
+A file is secured when it is closed after writing or moved into the watched directory.
+Directories and other non-file events are ignored.
+As with `add`, the original plaintext file is deleted only after its encrypted vault entry has been written successfully.

 ## Storage